Waiting for the Barbarians (poem)

-"Waiting for the Barbarians" (Περιμένοντας τοὺς Bαρβάρους) is a Greek poem by Constantine P. Cavafy.
+"Waiting for the Barbarians" (Greek: Περιμένοντας τοὺς Bαρβάρους) is a Greek poem by Constantine P. Cavafy.
 It was written in November 1898 and printed around December 1904, as a private pamphlet.
 This poem falls under the umbrella of historical poems Cavafy created in his anthology.

 Story

-This poem is one of Cavafy’s most important works, the poem describes a city-state in decline, whose population and legislators are waiting for the arrival of the “Barbarians”.
+This poem describes a city-state in decline, whose population and legislators are waiting for the arrival of the “Barbarians”.
 When night falls, the barbarians have not arrived.
 The poem ends: “What is to become of us without Barbarians?
 Those people were a solution of a sort.”
-The poem heavily influenced books like The Tartar Steppe, Waiting for the Barbarians (Coetzee), and The Opposing Shore.
+The poem influenced literary works such as The Tartar Steppe by Dino Buzzati (1940), The Opposing Shore (1951) by Julien Gracq, and Waiting for the Barbarians (1980) by J. M. Coetzee.

 The questions stated in the poem are all in fifteen-syllable lines, whilst the answers mostly occur in twelve-syllable - sometimes thirteen-syllable - lines.
 The conclusion is in thirteen-syllable lines.
-According to the poet himself, Cavafy said that the barbarians are a symbol in this work; “the emperor, the senators and the orators are not necessarily Roman.”
+Cavafy himself said that the barbarians are a symbol in this work: "the emperor, the senators and the orators are not necessarily Roman."